We're updating our terminology in Jira

 1. Navigate to the project you want to report on.

-2. From the project sidebar, select Reports.
+2. Select Reports from the project navigation.
 The reports overview page displays.

-3. Select a report from the overview or from the project sidebar to begin generating the report.
+3. Make a selection to begin generating the report.
 View the list of reports below for more details of each report.

 Reports for team-managed software projects